Sanctions to Blame: Global Climate Models Stop Working Without Data from Russia

 Arctic Monitoring

 The Arctic is called the "weather kitchen" of the Earth.
-Cyclones are formed here, melted ice feeds the Atlantic, and the ice cover cools the entire planet.
+Cyclones are formed here, melted ice feeds the Atlantic, and ice cover cools the entire planet.
 The accuracy of data for climate models depends on understanding the processes that occur in the Arctic region.
-These issues are also addressed by the Arctic Council, an international forum promoting cooperation in the Arctic.
+These issues are also dealt with by the Arctic Council, an international forum promoting cooperation in the Arctic.
 Since 2023, Russia has not been invited to council events.

 Today, there is not a single joint international project in the Arctic with the participation of universities or scientific organizations from Russia

 On the left is the location of Russian (red) and foreign (black) Arctic research stations of the INTERACT network.
 On the right is the deviation in the reliability of the parameter, taking into account data from Russian stations (gray) or without them (red).
-The dark gray bar is the maximum deviation of modern values of the parameter compared to the values of the end of the last century (with confidence intervals).
+The dark gray bar is the maximum deviation of modern parameter values compared to the values of the end of the last century (with confidence intervals).
 The parameter estimate is considered reliable if the deviation value is below this bar

 On the left is the location of Russian (red) and foreign (black) Arctic research stations of the INTERACT network.
 On the right is the deviation in the reliability of the parameter, taking into account data from Russian stations (gray) or without them (red).
-The dark gray bar is the maximum deviation of modern values of the parameter compared to the values of the end of the last century (with confidence intervals).
+The dark gray bar is the maximum deviation of modern parameter values compared to the values of the end of the last century (with confidence intervals).
 The parameter estimate is considered reliable if the deviation value is below this bar

 Roscosmos receives information about the situation in the Arctic from the new Arktika-M No. 2 hydrometeorological satellite, launched into space in mid-December 2023.